Environmental Law and Litigation

 - Negotiated, with federal, state, and Native American parties, National Historic Preservation Act Memorandum of Agreement to permit development of municipal park in archaeologically and cultural sensitive area.

-- Negotiated settlements with U.S. Environmental Protection Agency for facilities in inadvertent violation of Emergency Planning and Community Right to Know Act.
+- Negotiated settlements with U.S. Environmental Protection Agency for various clients at different facilities to resolve inadvertent violations of Emergency Planning and Community Right to Know Act.

 - Represented property owner in the course of assessing and placing former industrial facility in downtown Birmingham into ADEM’s Voluntary Cleanup Program (Brownfields) and its subsequent sale to a third party).